Use the Standard Syntax for More Advanced Searches

 group_view::<folder>

-This search finds documents within a Project Data-based view such as a Custodian view, or a Group view such as a Folder that you create.
+Finds documents within a Project Data-based view such as a Custodian view, or a Group view such as a Folder you created.

 Examples: